spektraldevelopment/spektraltools/README.md

 type:[String] - The type of element you want.

 attrs:[Object] - Any attributes you want to add.
-Note: To set class, use className instead.
+>Note: To set class, use className to avoid IE compatibility issues.

 ##### Returns
 [HTMLElement]